Billionaire's son keeps mum about Rolling Stone buy-out

 "We have a very good relationship and that's true," he told The Straits Times and declined to comment further.

+According to technology news website Recode, three American individuals are also keen on the Rolling Stone stakes: media and publishing entrepreneur Jay Penske, online media entrepreneur Bryan Goldberg and music industry veteran Irving Azoff.

-Rolling Stone, co-founded by Wenner in San Francisco in 1967, has a monthly reach of 60 million every month through its print and online presence.
+Rolling Stone, co-founded by Mr Wenner in San Francisco in 1967, has a monthly reach of 60 million through its print and online presence.

-Things are going well for Kuok, who proudly presented Swee Lee's swanky new flagship store to the media on the morning of Nov 27.
+Things are going well for Mr Kuok, who proudly presented Swee Lee's swanky new flagship store to the media yesterday.

 The son of one of Asia's richest men, Mr Kuok Khoon Hong, he acquired Swee Lee, formerly a family business started in Singapore in 1946, and became its managing director in 2012, three years after he graduated from Cambridge University.
 He is a Malaysian citizen and was born in Singapore.